deckhouse/deckhouse/ee/fe/modules/500-basic-auth/docs/USAGE.md

 title: "The basic-auth module: usage"
 ---

-## An example of the configuration:
+## An example of the configuration

 ```yaml
 basicAuthEnabled: "true"